Margaret of Valois: Rebellion and exile

 In 1585, in an unprecedented gesture for a Queen of the sixteenth century, Margaret abandoned her husband.
 She rallied the Catholic League, which united as well the intransigent Catholics with the people hostile to the policy of her family and her husband.
 Determined to overcome her difficulties, Margaret masterminded a coup d'état and seized power over Agen, one of her appanages.
 The Queen of Navarre spent several months fortifying the city.
 Recruiting troops, she sent them to the assault of the cities around Agen.

 But, tired of the Queen's demands, the Agenais revolted and agreed with the lieutenant of Henry III.
 With the arrival of royal troops, Margaret had to flee precipitously.
-Refusing her mother's pleas that she move to a royal manor, she retreated to her lofty and impregnable fortress of Carlat with Jean de Lard de Galard, seigneur d'Aubiac, her pretended lover, whom she appointed captain of her guards.
+Refusing her mother's pleas that she move to a royal manor, she retreated to her lofty and impregnable fortress of Carlat with Jean de Lard de Galard, seigneur d'Aubiac, her probable lover, whom she appointed captain of her guards.

 After a year, probably due to the approach of royal troops, Margaret took refuge in the castle of Ibois, a little to the north of Auvergne, as proposed to her by her mother.
 But she found herself besieged by the royal troops who seized the fortress.
 She waited nearly a month for a decision on her fate.

 On 13 October 1586, Margaret was imprisoned by her brother Henry III in the castle of Usson, in Auvergne.
 D'Aubiac was executed, despite Catherine de' Medici's wish, in front of Margaret.
 Margaret assumed she was going to die and in a "farewell" letter to the Queen-Mother, she asked that after her execution a post-mortem be held to prove that she was not, despite gossip, pregnant with d'Aubiac's child.